DevNinja817/vending-machine/README.md

 # Vending Machine Embedded System

 ## Introduction
 This project is an embedded system for a vending machine, designed around the PIC16882F microcontroller.
-This software handles fundamental vending machine operations such as coin input/output, product dispensation, and drink selection.
+This software handles fundamental vending machine operations such as coin input/output, product dispensation, drink selection, and various other features.

+This is the vending machines system schematic:

 <img width="340" alt="image" src="https://github.com/regX1/vending-machine/assets/98269264/d1ff4668-9abe-4062-b399-a61e8933ef83">